Maleconazo: Aftermath

 The protests dispersed in the afternoon when Fidel Castro arrived on the scene to address the Cuban people.
-He blamed Cuba’s recent struggles on the United States, referencing the trade embargo and attempts to “provoke” disorder and illegal emigration attempts.
+He blamed Cuba's recent struggles on the United States, referencing the trade embargo and attempts to “provoke” disorder and illegal immigration attempts.
 A week later, Castro provided further relief by ordering the coast guard to once again allow citizens to depart the island.

-In the months following, over 30,000 Cuban refugees fled on rafts and tugboats in an event known as the "Cuban Rafter Crisis".
+In the months following, over 30,000 Cuban refugees fled on rafts and tugboats in an event known as the 1994 Cuban rafter crisis.
 These refugees were initially welcomed into the United States due to the Cuban Adjustment Act, which gave them a pathway to legal residency.
 However, the volume of immigrants was unmanageable in South Florida, forcing U.S. president Bill Clinton to enact the wet foot dry foot policy.
 This allowed the U.S. to turn away Cuban immigrants that were stopped at sea (wet foot), while still accepting those who made it to shore (dry feet).
 Castro came to support the exodus, viewing those who left as counterrevolutionaries.
 Such support generated rumors that Cuba was sending off "undesirables", fueling anti-immigrant sentiments in the U.S.